autoinfra-ai/lingtual_examples/README.md

 # Fork from Langflow
 Forked from **https://github.com/logspace-ai/langflow**

 - this is a temporary fork with examples to fill the examples page.
-80% of this functionality will not going to be supported by us such as chains, etc...
+80% of this functionality is not going to be supported by us such as chains, etc...

 # How to Upload Examples to [Lingtual]